adstuart/azure-dnat-floatingip-csr/README.md

 Don't forget

 - Enable IP forwarding on NVA interfaces
+- EBGP multihop for ARS (my BGP peers in above config)
 - Check NSGs (you will require non-standard outbound rules as packets are sourced from NVA from an unknown network due to no SNAT)
 - Azure LB will have to health probe your NVA, I used port 80 in testing, as the CSR responds to this by default due to the presence of a HTTP server (and easily verified via `show ip http server statistics commands`)
 - Azure LB health probe will come from IP 168.63.129.16, as long as your CSR has default 0/0 route pointing back out the untrust interface, these should be responded to just fine